Vivisection of OpenTable widget.

 The whole thing, however, boils down to a fairly simple approach:

-• Get the user to copy a <script> tag in the host page.
+- Get the user to copy a

-• Use a self executing anonymous function in the <script> to…
+tag in the host page. - Use a self executing anonymous function in the

-• Load your widget from your own server.
+tag close to the script tag, and… - Load your widget from your own server.

 Thanks for reading!